hazelweakly/hazelweakly.me/src/blog/stop-building-ai-tools-backwards.md

 We don't _have_ to do that, either!
 (I'm not even making this up!
 There's evidence for this!
 Science!)

-If you build tools for collaborative learning, if you prioritize assisting and augmenting a human driven process over outputting exponential amounts of noise, then what you're going to end up doing is building tooling that helps humans get better at getting better.
+If you build tools for collaborative learning, if you prioritise assisting and augmenting a human driven process over outputting exponential amounts of noise, then what you're going to end up doing is building tooling that helps humans get better at getting better.
 That, in turn, then helps the tooling get better, which then helps the humans get better; the result is the creation of a reinforcing positive feedback loop rather than reinforcing negative feedback loop.
 Please, y'all, put the emphasis on humanity back into our tooling rather than pretending nothing matters, as if somehow humans will supposedly be irrelevant in a few years.
 Although, arguably, that human focus was never in our tooling in the first place--I mean, let's be real here.

 Systems tooling is ripe for revolutionary changes in how they're imagined, how they're implemented, and how they're valued.
-But those changes will _never_ materialize if we don't build them to be human-first.
+But those changes will _never_ materialise if we don't build them to be human-first.
 Don't just keep humans in the loop, remember that humans _are_ the loop.